Waterborne Radon Removal in Connecticut and Westchester County NY

 The Process of Water Aeration

-Water aeration is as old as time itself.
-Prime examples of aeration taking place in nature are water cascading over waterfalls or water coursing down a rocky river bed.
-Water aeration can also strip volatile organic compounds (VOC) from the water.
-High removal efficiencies, no radioactive buildup, & better water pressure continue to make aeration the best available technology (BAT) for waterborne radon removal.
+The aeration of water is as old as time itself.
+Prime examples of aeration taking place in nature are water cascading over waterfalls, or water coursing down a rocky river bed.
+Aerating water can also strip volatile organic compounds (VOC's) out of water.
+High removal efficiencies, no radioactive buildup, & better water pressure at points of use continue to make aeration the best available technology (BAT) for waterborne radon removal.

 Because of the high-removal efficiencies, and no radioactive buildup and/or exposure issues, water aeration services continue to be recognized as the best available technology by the EPA for waterborne radon removal.
 Contact us at (800) 319-8867 for a free evaluation for installation of an aeration system.